Blog

 If a medication error resulted from miscommunication, you would need to prove this.
 For example, if the wrong patient received a medication, you would need medical records to prove this.
 If the medication error occurred during surgery, you would need the doctor’s notes about what happened during surgery.
 You would need to show doctors failed to act reasonably as other doctors in similar situations would have.

 Determining if you can file a medical malpractice claim on your own is a bad idea.
 There are too many factors to consider.
-You should strongly consider seeking help from an experienced Maryland medical malpractice attorney.
+You should strongly consider seeking help from an experienced, local medical malpractice lawyer in Baltimore.

 Doctors are often the ones liable for medication errors.
 For example, the surgeon who operated on you, your primary care physician or a medical specialist could all be held liable for medication errors.